None of us like to think about what will happen when we pass away, but by planning ahead you can help make sure that your wishes are carried out.

 Your beneficiaries may end up with a hefty tax bill if you don’t plan how they will receive your assets.
 This is because the way you distribute your assets could have tax implications, including Capital Gains Tax (CGT).

 Fortunately, there are ways you may be able to manage tax impacts.
 For instance:

 - Insurance policy proceeds from a super fund are tax-free if they’re paid to dependants

 - A CGT liability can be deferred if a beneficiary of your estate is given an asset rather than the proceeds from the sale of that asset

-- Incorporating discretionary and testamentary trusts into your will can help manage tax.
+- Incorporating testamentary trusts into your will can help manage tax.
 This is something an estate planning lawyer can help you with and you can find out more about testamentary trusts at ASIC’s MoneySmart website.

 5. Power of Attorney (PoA)

 There are a few different types of PoAs, including specific, limited and general, that allow a person you nominate to carry out particular tasks on your behalf.
 However, an enduring PoA will let that person legally act on your behalf up until you pass away, even if you become incapable of managing your own affairs.

 You can also choose to appoint an enduring Power of Guardianship that allows a person to make decisions about your health care, lifestyle and where you live.

 It’s important to choose someone you trust and seek independent legal advice to make sure you understand the risks involved in giving someone else control over your affairs.